 The Talmadge Butler Boardwalk Trail

-The Talmadge Butler Boardwalk trial was planned and built through a community effort headed by former park superintendent Talmadge Butler.
+The Talmadge Butler Boardwalk trail was planned and built through a community effort headed by former park superintendent Talmadge Butler.
 Grants and donations paid for the materials used to build the trail.
 It was constructed by the Alabama State Parks Maintenance Crew.

 The Boardwalk is a 360-yard trail that can be enjoyed and traveled by people of all abilities.
 No matter what the season, the boardwalk gives the hiker a unique perspective of the surrounding habitat.